mdudel/CoTreceiver/README.md

   - CoTconnectors.java

   The parsing of the CoT XML occurs in the CoTparser class.
-This class should be implmented and the coTeventHandler method overridden for custom CoT data handling.
+This class should be extended and the coTeventHandler method overridden for custom CoT data handling.
   - CoTparser.coTeventHandler()